 You may include the costs of these activities in your access agreement.
 We encourage you to develop your provision based on the principles of the Buttle UK Quality Mark framework or a similar standard.
 We are happy to discuss any proposed measures in advance of you submitting your agreement if you would find this helpful (contact your institution’s key policy adviser).

 We strongly encourage you to target and provide support and services to these students across all stages of the student lifecycle.
-You can include the costs of these activities in your access agreement.
 We would be interested to hear of any support you offer care leavers, and encourage you to highlight any activities for care leavers throughout your agreement and in your targets and milestones.

 With the phasing out of the Buttle UK Quality Mark for Care Leavers from July 2014, we want institutions to continue to build on their work – both individually and collaboratively – to support care leavers through their access agreements.